carlos-meneses/laravel-vue-bulma-pagination/README.md

 ## Credits

-Laravel Vue Pagination was created by [Gilbert Pellegrom](https://gilbitron.me) from [Dev7studios](https://dev7studios.co).
+Laravel Vue Bulma Pagination was created by [Gilbert Pellegrom](https://gilbitron.me) from [Dev7studios](https://dev7studios.co) as Laravel Vue Pagination with support for Bootstrap.
+And Forked by [George Raphael](https://georgeraphael.com) to provide support for Bulma.
 Released under the MIT license.